celsomsilva/java-mobile-2005-en/README.md

 ---

-This is a legacy project developed in 2005 using **SuperWaba**, a mobile development platform derived from the **Waba project**, an early pioneer in mobile Java development (pre-Java ME).
+This is a legacy project developed in 2005 using **Java** and the **SuperWaba** SDK — a mobile development platform derived from the **Waba project**, an early pioneer in mobile Java development (before Java ME).

-The main application, `Sales`, was built for mobile devices running **Palm OS** and **Windows CE** platforms.
+This commercial application, `Sales`, was built for mobile devices running **Palm OS** (eg: Zire, Tungsten, Sony Clie) and **Windows CE** platforms.

 ---

 ## About SuperWaba

+The SuperWaba company — led by **Guilherme Campos Hazan**, which continued the original Waba Project — was incubated at **PUC-Rio (Pontifical Catholic University of Rio de Janeiro)**.

-SuperWaba evolved from the Waba project, initially supporting Palm OS devices and later expanding to Windows CE and other platforms via SDL from version 5.0.
-It was a popular option in Brazil for enterprise mobile applications throughout the early 2000s.
+SuperWaba SDK initially supporting Palm OS devices and later expanding to Windows CE and other platforms via SDL from version 5.0.
+It was a popular option for enterprise mobile applications throughout the early 2000s.
+SuperWaba was officially adopted in large-scale projects in Brazil.

-> **Note:** SuperWaba is no longer maintained.
-Its successor, **TotalCross**, is a modern, lightweight mobile SDK offering improved performance and cross-platform support.
+> **Note:** SuperWaba was later renamed and evolved into TotalCross, a modern, lightweight mobile SDK offering improved performance and broader cross-platform support.

 ---

 ## About This Project

-The `Sales` application was developed in **2005** as part of one of the **startups incubated at PUC-Rio (Pontifical Catholic University of Rio de Janeiro)**.
+The Sales application and examples included in the SuperWaba package were developed in 2005 by me while working at SuperWaba.

 The goal was to create a portable, lightweight, and efficient mobile sales force management system for handheld devices used by sales teams in the field.